 The following rules apply for the URL attribute of the <FLocat> element:

-The local file paths CAN indicate the protocol part (“file://”), in this case the path must be a valid URI according to RFC3986.
+The local file paths COULD indicate the protocol part (“file://”), in this case the path must be a valid URI according to RFC3986.

 If the protocol part is omitted, the path MUST be interpreted as a reference relative to the METS document (e.g. “./file.txt” or “file.txt” referring to the file “file.txt” in the current folder).